KamzaManyama/KamzaManyama/README.md

 I love crafting intuitive user interfaces and seamless user experiences that solve real-world problems all while continuously learning and growing in the world of modern web development.

-🎓 Proud TUT Alumni — Diploma in Computer Science (Tshwane University of Technology)
+🎓 Proud Alumni — Diploma in Computer Science (Tshwane University of Technology)

 ---
 ##  About Me